RichardScottOZ/book-mentat/README.md

 ### Origin
     - Not all digital native
         - Failure OCR - what is open source state of the art
+        - If on windows - robocopy multithreaded is useful

 ### Type
 - Fiction
 - Non-fiction